We all have our vices and addictions.

 But for people who’s brains are wired differently, we really can’t stop.

-Now I really don’t mean to compare playing games to alcoholism but I “get it” in the sense that some things in life you need to just flat out quit.
+I really don’t mean to compare playing games to alcoholism in terms of severity, but it is a good to compare the two because I “get it” in the sense that there are just some things in life you need to just flat out quit.

 Games are way too addictive